CRGGithub/lekwenaradar.github.io/index.md

 </p>

 ---
-# Shapefile with detailed storm characteristics
+# Detailed storm characteristics

-Detailed storm characteristics availible by clicking on the red plygon, or the black storm track.
+Detailed storm characteristics is availible by clicking on the red plygon, or the black storm track.
+It is usefull to examine the static image below to see where interference is wrongly identified, and tracked, as a storm by the algorithm.
 Refresh your browser if the map box is missing.

 <iframe style='height: 500pt; width: 100%;' frameborder="0" scrolling="no" id="iframe" src="http://143.160.8.22/shpmap.html"></iframe>